univention/univention-corporate-server/doc/changelog/index.rst

 RADIUS
 ======

-* It is now possible to login with the mail primary address in addition to the username (:uv:bug:`55757`).
+* It's now possible to login with the mail primary address in addition to the username (:uv:bug:`55757`).

-* The maximum TLS version has been changed to 1.2 in order to prevent issues with Windows 10 and 11 clients.
-The maximum TLS version can be specified via the |UCSUCRV| :envvar:`freeradius/conf/tls-max-version` (:uv:bug:`55247`).
+* The maximum TLS version has been changed to 1.2 to prevent issues with Microsoft Windows 10 and 11 clients.
+The maximum TLS version can be specified in the |UCSUCRV| :envvar:`freeradius/conf/tls-max-version` (:uv:bug:`55247`).

 .. _changelog-service-proxy: